Impressionism: a historical reconstruction

 - What later painters (in other countries) painted in an impressionist style (after 1886)?

-Many outline the Impressionists as opposed to and refused by the Paris Salon (R15 +R18).
+Many writers outline the Impressionists as opposed to and refused by the Paris Salon (R15 +R18).
 But as you will read in the info about the artists, many had an ambivalent relationship with the Salon.
 Still the surge for independence is an important characteristic of the Impressionist art-movement.